 The backward flow of stomach acid into the food pipe is known as acid reflux.
-Sometimes acid reflux progresses to gastroesophageal reflux disease or GERD, a more severe form of reflux.
+Sometimes acid reflux progresses to gastroesophageal acid reflux disease or GERD, a more severe form of reflux.
 The most common symptom of GERD is frequent heartburn caused due to irritation in the lining of the stomach.

 The lower esophageal sphincter (LES), is a circular band of muscle that relaxes when you swallow, to let your food reach the stomach.
 Acid reflux occurs when it fails to relax or function properly.